Old Photographs Section

 Panoramic view of West bridge, just prior to demolition of all the bridges, looking away from the city centre, 1978.

-West Bridge Street is on the left, Saint Augustine Street in the centre, the river/canal on the right, and Leicester Central station is a couple of hundred yards off the picture to the right.
+Street in the centre, the river/canal on the right, and Leicester Central station is a couple of hundred yards off the picture to the right.

-Note the red contractor’s van on the bridge over the river/canal in preparation for demolition.
+Note the red contractor’s van on the bridge over the river/canal in preparation

 For more photographs of this area see the West Bridge section.